AbdallhGamal19/Waraq-Library/README.md

 Home: The main page where users can view featured books and access various functionalities.
 Add Book: A page accessible to admin users for adding new books to the library.
 Book Details: A page to display book details.
-Profile: The user profile page displaying personal information and library records.
+Profile: The user profile page displays personal information and library records.
 Non-Returned Books: A page that lists books currently borrowed by the user and not yet returned.
 Issued Books: A page displaying a user's history of issued books and their respective return status.